Tender crock pot corned beef with cabbage, potatoes and carrots! Easy to make in your slow cooker and served with wholegrain mustard on the side.

 - Replace the lid and cook for a further 1 hour or until the corned beef has reached 145 degrees and can be poked witha. sharp knife easily.

-- Remove the corned beef from the crock pot and place on a cutting board.
+- Remove the corned beef and vegetables from the crock pot and place in a serving dish or 9×13 pan.

-- Cover with foil and let rest for 10 minutes before slicing.
+- Cover with foil and let rest for 10 minutes while you make the gravy.

 - Serve with some of the vegtables and wholegrain mustard on the side.

 - Transfer the leftover liquid from the crock pot to a pan and place over a medium heat.